TechPaula/PC6502/README.md

 A000-BFFF SERIAL INTERFACE (minimally decoded) C000-FFFF 16K ROM (BASIC from C000 TO DED3, serial routines FF00 to FFFF)
 It's also not very stable just yet.
 I do sometimes get corruption in the data to/from the serial console.
+2025-09-21 - Version 1.1 Schematic and PCB uploaded.
+A lot of changes and simplicifcation in some ways.

 ## CPU Board